Welcome to Spanish

 Please see here a detailed list of courses and requirements for the Spanish Minor.

 Having a certificate in translation is something recorded on your transcript.
 You can always list it on your resume.
-To earn the certificate, students must complete a sequence of four translation courses: one course of theory and history of translation as well as for practica in translation.
+To earn the certificate, students must complete a sequence of four translation courses: one course of theory and history of translation as well as a practica in translation.
 For those majoring in Spanish, 2 of the 4 courses may be counted toward the major.

 The Certificate in Business Languages program provides classroom, optional overseas, and practical training in Spanish for international business, which may also be recognized by international examinations.
 The certificate requires 12 credit hours.
 Beginning with an alternative fourth-semester course, the sequence continues with advanced-level coursework that includes a two-semester component in advanced business Spanish.
 Majors in any field are welcome.